top of page

 Approach

-• Simulation: focus on hypothetical finite-element and OpenSim computer simulations to understand both mechano-physiological and neural effects in order to derive effective design methodology as well as injury prevention and intervention strategies
+• Simulation: focus on finite element and OpenSim associated in-silico simulations to understand both mechano-physiological and neural effects in order to derive engineering and therapeutic solutions.

 Facilities